JeremieLitzler/vueschool-course/course-vueuse-for-everyone.md

 Usually, you show a modal.
 But be careful not to fall for the basic example that is not accessible.
 Using the native `dialog` element, you will make it accessible more easily.

 But using Vue 3 and VueUse, how do you do it?
 See [this commit](https://github.com/JeremieLitzler/vueschool-course/commit/1f372e3056c746e5e58c865bf3740d459537a521#diff-dbbd8914be1f046ee8c0e831315b143634b53e464275239b00773ab9b12c2fb0).

+### `usePointer`

+This one can be useful to draw on canvas element.

+### `useScroll`

+This is something I've built for WordPress websites using vanilla javascript.

+### `useInfiniteScroll`

+I can see using this with a list of transactions with a big amount of data.

+The key is to load just the right amount to avoid overflowing the user with data.

+### Media and VueUse

+VueUse comes with interesting composables that helps a lot with media including video and audio:

+- `useDisplayMedia`: used to share a screen.
+- `useUserMedia`: used to use microphone or use webcam.
+- `useMediaControls`: provides the controls to manage an audio or video playback.